teesquared/flasturbate/README.md

 First, make sure the program works by running mode.swf (e.g. double click on it and run it in Flash Player).

 If that works, then great.
-Play the game a little and email Adam and tell him it's too hard (j/k tell him you think it's great!).
+Play the game a little and email Adam and tell him it's too hard (j/k tell him you think it's fun and a great test bed!).

 Next, make sure you have a copy of playerglobal.swc.
 This file defines many global symbols that flasturbate cannot obfuscate.
 If you don't use it then classes like "MovieClip" and "Sprite" will get renamed and your program won't work.
+If flasturbate cannot find a global file, it will fail.
+You can download the latest playerglobal.swc from Adobe [here](http://www.adobe.com/support/flashplayer/downloads.html).

 You can tell flasturbate where your playerglobal.swc is by using the "--globalFile" option or just copy the file to the same directory you run flasturbate from and it will find it by default.